CharlesCara/DatastreamDSWS2R/README.md

 # DatastreamDSWS2R
 Functions and a R5 class that allows data to be downloaded and uploaded to the Thomson Reuters Datastream database via the DSWS server.
 Thomson Reuters Datastream is a rich database of financial information.
 You need to have a Datastream subscription and a username/password to use this package.

-This package is still in alpha stage development and testing.
-It is subject to change.

 The package can be installed using:

     require(devtools)